-Water hyacinth is a free-floating aquatic plant in the Pickerel-Weed family (Pontederiaceae) imported into North America in 1884 for an exposition in New Orleans.
-New introductions are probably the result of improper disposal of pond plants or when ponds adjacent to local water bodies overflow with rains.
-Water hyacinth is readily available for purchase as an ornamental plant of ponds and outdoor water gardens in Ontario, where it is not a regulated species.
-Naturalized populations have caused widespread ecological, economic and recreational impacts.
+Water hyacinth is a free-floating, aquatic plant in the pickerel-weed family (Pontederiaceae spp.) imported into North America in 1884 for an exposition in New Orleans.
+New introductions are probably the result of improper disposal of pond plants or when ponds adjacent to local waterbodies become flooded.
+Water hyacinth is readily available ornamental plant for purchase that is typically put in ponds and outdoor water gardens in Ontario, where it is not a regulated species.

-Water hyacinth is native to the upper Amazon River basin in South America but its distribution is now widespread around tropical and subtropical regions of the world.
-Populations are generally found in warmer southern United States, located around the Gulf of Mexico and California, but have also been reported in many northern states and in isolated locations in Ontario (Essex County).
-It is assumed to not overwinter or naturalize in these locations because of the cold climate.
+Water hyacinth is native to the upper Amazon River basin in South America, but its distribution is now widespread around tropical and subtropical regions of the world.
+Populations have been found in warmer southern United States, located around the Gulf of Mexico and California, but have also been reported in many northern states and in isolated locations in Ontario (Essex County).
+It is thought to be an annual in cooler climate environments, such as Ontario.

 Impacts of Water Hyacinth

-Where conditions are right, water hyacinth grows and spreads rapidly over very large areas in a short time period, forming continuous, dense floating mats up to 2 metres thick.
+Where conditions are right, water hyacinth grows and spreads rapidly over large areas in a short period of time, forming continuous dense floating mats up to 2 m thick.
 These characteristics may lead to the following impacts:

 - Out competes and/or displaces native species for space, light, and nutrients.

-- Reduced oxygen levels under water hyacinth mats can alter the composition of invertebrate and fish communities.
+- Reduces oxygen levels under water hyacinth mats, which can alter the composition of invertebrate and fish communities.
 This occurs because thick mats of water hyacinth block the air-water interface.

-- Slow down water flow, blocks irrigation canals, delays hydroelectric and water treatment plants.
+- Slow down water flow, blocks irrigation canals, and delays hydroelectric and water treatment plants.

 - Threatens biodiversity and human health by creating prime habitat for disease vectors, such as mosquitoes.